JMuhlanga/phase-1-project/README.md

 # Challenges Faced

-1. The Api meant to be used was a trial run hence.
+1. The Api meant to be used was a trial run hence why theres no visible action at the leaderboard section.